Sohn Kyung Shik: Career

 As CJ Group chairman since 1993, Sohn oversaw the company's expansion into other sectors such as entertainment, logistics, and beauty.

 Sohn served as Chairman of the Korea Chamber of Commerce and Industry for eight years, from 2005 to 2013, and assumed the chairmanship of the Korea Enterprises Federation (KEF) in 2018.
+Sohn served as KEF chairman a total of three times: 2018–2020, 2020–2022, and 2022–2024.
 KEF has become known for representing business leaders' perspectives on government economic policies.

 Sohn has received honorary doctorates in Business Administration from Woosong University and Sejong University in Korea.
 He also contributes to Korea-U.S. relations as the Chaiman of the Korea-America Friendship Society.

 The Korean government has awarded Sohn with the Gold Tower Order of Industrial Service Merit, the highest medal for industry leaders, and the Grand Order of Mugunghwa of the Order of Civil Merit, Korea's highest civilian honor.
 He received the Order of Do'stlik (Friendship) from Uzbekistan (2011), the Grand Cordon of the Order of the Rising Sun from Japan (2017), and the Van Fleet Award from The Korea Society (2018).